itsfaisalhossen/hero-io-app-asign/README.md

 ## 🚀 Features

+- ⚡ **Frontend Features** – Search Sroting localStorage Routing smoth Loading for the SPA and dynamic data empelent
-- ⚡ **Fast and Interactive UI** – Built with React for smooth rendering and efficient updates
+- 🧩 **Fast and Interactive UI** – Built with React for smooth rendering and efficient updates
 - 🎨 **Responsive Design** – Styled using Tailwind CSS for pixel-perfect layouts across all devices
 - 🔔 **SweetAlert Notifications** – Seamless user feedback powered by SweetAlert
-- 🧩 **Reusable Components** – Modular structure for easy scalability and maintenance
+- 🔄 **Reusable Components** – Modular structure for easy scalability and maintenance
-- 🖼️ **Lucide Icons** – Modern, clean, and lightweight icons for an elegant interface

 ---